ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 **Unstable:** Identical elements may be sorted in any order.

 #### In-place and Not In-place Sorting
-**In-place**: Where the elements are sorted by modifying their order directly.
+**In-place**: Elements are sorted by modifying their order directly.
-**Not In-place**: Where an auxiliary data structure is used for sorting.
+**Not In-place**: An auxiliary data structure is used for sorting.

 ### Contents